RubenSab/Stackade/README.md

 Some tokens don't directly trigger actions on the Stack or Namespace, but they determine how other tokens are executed and manipulate the execution flow of the program.

 - `self` makes the current conditional block execute itself again.
 - `break` immediately terminates the execution of the current conditional block.
-It then searches for the nearest enclosing "loop" block (one which contain the "self" directive) in the hierarchy and resumes execution from the block after it.
+It then searches for the nearest enclosing "loop" block (one which contains the "self" directive) in the hierarchy and resumes execution from the block after it.
 - `:seq` defines a sequence.
 It is also a directive because the interpreter doesn't execute a sequence if there's `:seq` right after it (read 2.2.6)

 > Note: an _"anonymous sequence"_ is a sequence which is not defined in the namespace.
 Its body is written in the code without nor a name nor `:seq`.